rnajena/anchorna_paper/README.md

 doi:[10.1101/2025.01.30.635689](https://doi.org/10.1101/2025.01.30.635689)
 [[pdf](https://www.biorxiv.org/content/10.1101/2025.01.30.635689.full.pdf)]

+It also includes all the data needed to run the scripts, as well as the expected output files including figures.

 ### Create a dedicated conda environment

-We also report the versions of the relevant packages.
+We report the versions of the relevant packages.

 ```sh
 conda create -n anchorna_paper -c conda-forge -c bioconda python==3.12 mafft==7.526 locarna=2.0